lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 ```

 ### Setup your data folder
-1. Download Google Drive for Desktop
+1. Download Google Drive for Desktop [here](https://support.google.com/a/users/answer/13022292?hl=en)
-2. Ensure you have added a Shortcut to the algonauts data folder ("algonauts_2023_tutorial_data") to your Drive
+2. Ensure you have added a Shortcut from the desired data folder to any folder in your Drive.
+For the data folder, either setup "algonauts_2023_tutorial_data" per instructions [here](https://docs.google.com/forms/d/e/1FAIpQLSehZkqZOUNk18uTjRTuLj7UYmRGz-OkdsU25AyO3Wm6iAb0VA/viewform?usp=sf_link), or request access to the mini testing data "mini_data_for_python" folder [here](https://drive.google.com/drive/folders/19mXhFsOlFWu2vyPkj5In2VQS-Buu4K48?usp=sharing)
 3. Copy the full Shorcut path for use later, e.g. ~/Library/CloudStorage/GoogleDrive-<your_email>/.shortcut-targets-by-id/<shortcut_id>
-#### TODO: Mini shared data folder for others to test the code

 ## Running the Models